 - Aluminium foil

 We watched a few YouTube tutorials on Playdoh and modelling clay sculpting before and while we worked to give us some inspiration, but pretty much your imagination is all you really need!

 We layered the different coloured clays to make our little sculptures.
 To avoid making a mess, we used plastic flexible chopping boards for our work space which are easy to throw in the dishwasher afterwards and avoided any clay on the table.

-If you don’t have a set of these, you will still have plenty of stuff around the house that will work as good.
-I’ve got my own nail and beauty biz so things like cuticle pushers are a great alternative too!
+If you don’t have a set of these, you will still have plenty of stuff around the house that will work just as well.
+Things like cuticle pushers and knitting needles are a great alternative too!

-After we made our first set of clay miniatures, I was reluctant to let the kids play with them in their room since we could not bake or set them, being the wrong kind of clay, however they persisted and I gave in.
+After we made our first set of clay miniatures, I was reluctant to let the kids play with them in their room since we could not bake or set them, being the wrong kind of clay, however, they persisted and I gave in.
 How could you resist such cute faces?

 They played for hours and hours… day after day with them and they were so gentle that I didn’t really have to worry too much.. for about a week.
 Then my youngest squished them all into a big ball and my eldest almost cried.

 So lucky that same day we found polymer clay in the same store as we had gotten the other clay.
 Woohoo!!
 So we started again and created a new set of little sculptures that will actually last!

 If you get white clay that can be baked, instead of the coloured version we got, it would be pretty easy to paint them afterwards, however, plenty of air-dry clay does come coloured already so it depends on what you find in your local store or what your preferences are.